 Plus, we heard that you may even find peacocks roaming around the zoo with you.
 But for their sake, please don’t feed the birds.

-During your visit, you can see Byram’s Ford crossing (the area where Union General Samuel Curtis built a ten mile long defensive line along the Big Blue River), marvel at historic war relics, and take 32-mile self-guided tour of the battle.
+During your visit, you can see Byram’s Ford crossing (the area where Union General Samuel Curtis built a ten-mile-long defensive line along the Big Blue River), marvel at historic war relics, and take a 32-mile self-guided tour of the battle.
 The park opens back up in April, so don’t forget to add a visit to your calendar!

 This probably isn’t a good idea for people afraid of heights, but for those looking to find their inner Tarzan, Go Ape Treetop Adventure Course is the way to go.
 The course is made up of rope ladders, 39 different crossings, two Tarzan swings, and five zip lines!
 There’s literally something new with every swing.

-Before you decide to bring your little ones, just know that the minimum age requirement is 10, and anyone between the ages of 10 and 15 have to be accompanied by an adult.
+Before you decide to bring your little ones, just know that the minimum age requirement is 10, and anyone between the ages of 10 and 15 has to be accompanied by an adult.

 Next time you drive through Swope Park, don’t pass that beautiful lake.
 Lake of the Woods is a great place to take a calming walk or simply relish in the joys of nature.
 The Missouri Department of Conservation regularly stocks the lake with Sunfish and Catfish, so pull out a pole, grab your favorite bait, and get to fishing!